A relative theory of universal central extensions: Examples

 We now focus on the further adjunction to $\Ab\XMod$.
 Given a precrossed module $(T,G,\del)$, the commutator $[G,T]$ is the normal subgroup of $T$ generated by the elements ${}^{g}tt^{-1}$ for $g\in G$ and $t\in T$.
 The left adjoint $\ab\colon{\XMod \to \Ab\XMod}$ takes a crossed module $(T,G,\del)$ and maps it to $\ab(T,G,\del)=(T/[G,T],G/[G,G],\overline{\del})$, where $\overline{\del}$ is the induced group homomorphism.
 The functor

 maps a precrossed module $(T,G,\del)$ to $(T/[T,T][G,T],G/[G,G],\overline{\del})$.

 As shown in~\cite{Bourn-Gran}, an extension of crossed modules is central with respect to $\Ab\XMod$ exactly when it is central in the sense of~\cite{GL}.
 An extension of \emph{pre}crossed modules is central with respect to $\Ab\XMod$ if and only if it is central in the sense of~\cite{ACL, AL}.
 In this case, the notions of perfect object obtained are classical.
 The article~\cite{ACL} gives several non-trivial examples of universal central extensions of (pre)crossed modules, relative to $\Ab\XMod$.
+Lemma~13 in~\cite{ALG2} implies that, for abelianisation of precrossed modules, all the conditions in Proposition~\ref{Proposition-Universal-vs-Weak-Universal} are equivalent.
+Hence by Proposition~\ref{Proposition-Universal-vs-Weak-Universal-Converse}, \UCE\ holds in $\PXMod$.
+Lemma~\ref{Lemma-Comparison} now tells us that also $\XMod$ satisfies \UCE.